minkhati/grapeapi_mongodb/README.md

     $ rackup

+#### (You can give all GET methods http://localhost:9292/v1/timecards.json in the browser for or use API client like POSTMAN).
+Please make sure the id used is auto generated.
+So use the id that has been generated in your system
-Now let's list all the timecards in the database:
+Now let's list all the timecards in the database

     $ curl http://localhost:9292/v1/timecards.json
     => []